median-man/mern-gql-starter/README.md

 - Add the following values to the Heroku config for the app:

   - `SECRET` - used for signing and verifying tokens
-  - `TOEKN_EXP` - duration before token expires in milliseconds or a string describing a time span. ([zeit/ms](https://github.com/vercel/ms))
+  - `TOKEN_EXP` - duration before token expires in milliseconds or a string describing a time span. ([zeit/ms](https://github.com/vercel/ms))
   - `MONGODB_URI` - used for connecting to MongoDB service